uliana1one/KeyPass/docs/api.md

 ```typescript
 verifySignature(request: VerificationRequest): Promise<VerificationResponse>
 ```
 Verifies a signature against a message and address.
+Returns a response with status and optional DID.

 ##### `rebuildMessage`
 ```typescript